oxr463/pam_oauth2/README.md

 # pam_oauth2
 OAuth2-Module for PAM.
-Implemented with respect to RFC 6749, RFC 7009 and RFC 7662, propietary stuff like Google and Facebook are left out.
+Implemented with respect to RFC 6749, RFC 7009 and RFC 7662, proprietary stuff like Google and Facebook are left out.

 Authentication (RFC 6749) may be done by using a grant-code that is transformed into a token, a token itself and finally - of course - with a